UMD: A Globally Connected University

 - Statistics and Probability

 Exchange students at UCL are limited to studying in specific subject areas.
 You will apply to one subject area in which you will take 50% of your courses.
 The remainder of your courses can be chosen from across the university.
-Please browse the list of available subjects in the Study Abroad Guide.

 All credit you earn on this program will count as transfer credit towards your UMD degree.
 Most UCL courses will be converted as follows: